-If you invite a guest to campus, you must meet that individual at a public safety desk or provide his or her name to the public safety desk in advance.
+If you invite a guest to campus, you must meet that individual at a public safety desk or provide their name to the public safety desk in advance.
 Guests must bring their ID with them to present to public safety officers.
 When a department or club hosts an external event, it should sign in visitors and help manage access to the event.
 Any student or employee who does not have an ID card must obtain one from Public Safety.
+Students may go to Public Safety at: